cjug/cjug-meeting-intro/sections/speaker.md

-## Speaker: Igor Polevoy
+## Speaker: Reza Rehman

+* Java EE evangelist @ Oracle
-* President of ExpressPigeon
+* Author of EJB 3 in Action
-* JavaLite(ActiveJDBC/ActiveWeb) creator
-* Taught Java and Ruby at the DePaul for 10+ years
+* Member of JCP expert groups for Java EE, EJB and JMS
+* Metalhead and former independent consultant